dannyb66/jobrobo/README.md

   pip install undetected-chromedriver pyautogui setuptools openai
   ```
 3. Download and install latest version of [Google Chrome](https://www.google.com/chrome) in it's default location, visit https://www.google.com/chrome to download it's installer.
-4. Clone the current git repo or download it as a zip file, url to the latest update https://github.com/GodsScion/Auto_job_applier_linkedIn.
+4. Clone the current git repo or download it as a zip file.
 5. (Not needed if you set `stealth_mode = True` in `config/settings.py` ) Download and install the appropriate [Chrome Driver](https://googlechromelabs.github.io/chrome-for-testing/) for Google Chrome and paste it in the location Chrome was installed, visit https://googlechromelabs.github.io/chrome-for-testing/ to download.
   <br> <br>
   ***OR***